 Late 1970’s Cold Cases of Missing People

-So, my goal is not just to identify John Doe Delafield when dealing with the 1970’s cases!
+So, my goal is not just to identify John Doe Delafield when dealing with the 1970s cases!
+(Update: John Doe Delafield has been identified.)
 I have other goals for this endeavor, which are as follows:

 1- To help circulate your loved one’s story.
 To hopefully provide more information than Namus has.

-3- To help you get your DNA read.
-Right now law enforcement does use Namus to do one-to-one comparisons for DNA.
-But when an unidentified person is in their database, your DNA is not “automatically” run against this unidentified person.
-It must be manually done.
-Right now many of the unidentified people are being examined through Gedmatch.
+3- To guide you to set up familial DNA through Codis and Gedmatch.
 I’m a forensic genealogist, and I use Gedmatch to help with cases.
 Having your DNA on Gedmatch is crucial.
 I recommend testing with Ancestry.com first, and then uploading the raw data to Gedmatch.
-That’s where I would come in, to help guide you through that process.
-I would also gladly help you check your relative matches to see if your loved one is on there (if alive) or if maybe they have children or grandchildren that have taken a test.
+That’s where I would come in — to help guide you through that process.
+I would also gladly help you check your DNA matches to see if your missing loved one is on there (if alive) or if maybe he or she has children or grandchildren that have taken a test.

 4- To find your loved one.
-If you suspect your loved one is deceased, please consider uploading your DNA to Gedmatch– not just Namus.
-Namus will have a lag.
+If you suspect your loved one is deceased, please consider uploading your DNA to Gedmatch — not just Codis.

-6- To find the identity to John Doe Delafield AND other 1970’s unidentified men.
+6- To find the identity John Doe Delafield AND other 1970s unidentified men.
+(Update: As updated in another section, JDD has been identified since writing this publication.)

 Leave a Reply